DavidBrown67/Dog-Photography/README.md

 * Grow the business
 * Stand out from the crowd

+## User Requirements and Expectations

+#### Requirements
+* Navigating the website to be intuitive
+* Relevent content required for the user
+* Visually appealing interface
+* Contacting the photographer should be simple
+* Clear information about prices

+#### Expectations
+* All parts of the website shall work smoothly
+* Confirmation shall be provided when submitting the contact form
+* All links to shall open the correct information in a new tab

 ## Wireframes

-<p> I have used Balsamic to design the wireframes for the mobile, tablet and desktop versions of the website
+I have used Balsamic to design the wireframes for the mobile, tablet and desktop versions of the website

 ## Design
 <p>I will use Bootstrap, HTML5 and CSS3 to structure and style the website.